dcejagon/Term-Project/README.md

 The blue rectangular piece is the servo motor that is responsible for actuating our half axis.
 The servo motor is attached to the carriage with rubber bands so it can be repurposed for other projects.
-The servo motor has a small link attached to it.
+The servo motor has a small link (white part) attached to it.
 This link has a hole on one side to press fit onto the servo shaft, and a slot on the other.
 This slot will have a "pin" that attaches to the sliding carriage where the Sharpie is attached.
 When the servo motor is rotated, the slotted linkage